 About Your Inspector

-Sherman Hall is a licensed home inspector who has been inspecting homes in the Columbus and Central Ohio region for five years, and is known not only for being a thorough and knowledgeable inspector, but also for his skill in communicating the most important parts of that knowledge to you as a homeowner.
+Sherman Hall is a licensed home inspector who has been inspecting homes in the Columbus and Central Ohio region for six years, and is known not only for being a thorough and knowledgeable inspector, but also for his skill in communicating the most important parts of that knowledge to you as a homeowner.
 Buildings and building science can get complicated, and Sherman's job is to make it practical and understandable for you.

 Cost of a Home Inspection

 If there ever was a service that highlighted getting what you pay for, it's home inspection.
 Cheap doesn't feel good for very long, but fair and affordable can't be beat.
 Learn more about home inspection costs here.

 Check out this interactive map, periodically updated by the EPA, to identify the county in which your home is located.
 If it's in a Zone 1 county, you may want to consider getting a radon test prior to listing or purchasing a home.